NEW KIMONO Brand

 2017:

-His work was featured on NHK World, and he was interviewed by The New York Times.
+Featured on NHK World and interviewed by The New York Times.

 2019: